B.A. in Media Arts — Columbia College Chicago

 Ms. Hargrove offers a vulnerable space that empowers clients to become stakeholders in their physical, mental, emotional, spiritual and relational wellness.
 Instilling hope, validation, compassion and empathy in client narratives are an ongoing portion of her clinical care.
 She enjoys building relationships with diverse individuals, couples, families and groups that are open to a humanistic, collaborative and strengths-based approach that focuses on the whole person.

-Ms. Hargrove is participating in a Mindfulness-Based Stress Reduction (MBSR) Teacher Training Intensive for Diverse and Marginalized Communities through UC San Diego.
-Upon completion, she will be a Certified Teacher of MBSR — an evidence-based approach to stress reduction through mindfulness and meditation.
+Ms. Hargrove is a Certified Teacher of MBSR — an evidence-based approach to stress reduction through mindfulness and meditation.
 This blends into her advocacy for inclusivity, healing justice and community resilience.